marijnh/Eloquent-JavaScript/README.md

 These are the sources used to build the third edition of Eloquent JavaScript (https://eloquentjavascript.net).

-Feedback welcome, in the form of issues and pull requests.
+Feedback Welcome, in the form of Issues and Pull Requests.

 ## Building